jamorrison/synthbar/README.md

 For historical reasons, most tools for analyzing RNA-seq data with UMIs require a cell barcode before the UMI and can't handle reads without barcodes.

-To overcome this hurdle, `synthbar` prepends a 7-base cell barcode (CATATAC) to the sequence string of each read in the FASTQ, as well as a matching 7-base quality score (IIIIIII) in the quality string.
+To overcome this hurdle, `synthbar` prepends a 7-base cell barcode (`CATATAC`) to the sequence string of each read in the FASTQ, as well as a matching 7-base quality score (`IIIIIII`) in the quality string.
+If the user would rather use a different barcode, the `--barcode` option allows for a user-defined barcode.
+In this case, a string of `I`'s of length equal to the requested barcode will be prepended to the quality string.
 If desired, the linker sequence can be removed as well, leaving just the barcode, UMI, and cDNA sequence.

 _Note 1: With respect to the plate based single cell protocols, individual cells are sorted into each well in a plate and then an index is added to distinguish cells for demultiplexing after sequencing (similar to distinguishing samples on your standard Illumina sequencer).
 In the case of bulk protocols, a "cell barcode" by itself doesn't make sense as there are many cells within the sample.
 However, even in bulk protocols, UMIs can serve a scientific purpose.
 In order to properly account for the UMIs in these protocols, they should be processed in a similar manner to the various single cell protocols with UMIs._

 ## Usage